 Cultural Competence Presentations

 Our project is assisting the community in creating a shared understanding about cultural competence.
-Since March 2017, more than five hundred individuals that provide services in the community have benefited from this training.
+Since March 2017, almost 1,000 individuals that provide services in the community have benefited from this training.

 A minimum of a two-hour training (optimal three hours), provides information about cultural diversity, cultural competence, self-awareness, cross cultural dynamics, and strategies for community integration.
 The presentation features a Central American community, as a real-life example that integrates the topics discussed.
 The program is offered by Mr. Matthew Peters, Executive Director of the Multicultural Resource Center.
 His extensive experience in cultural competence is a result of living more than a decade in Rural Guatemala, and serving the Hispanic Community in the Eastern Shore since 2012.
-Dr. Lorelly Solano, Coordinator of the Talbot Language and Cultural Competence project, also provides support to the program and shares her perspectives as a Hispanic member of the community during the discussions.
+Dr. Lorelly Solano, Coordinator of the Talbot Language and Cultural Competence project, also shares her perspectives as a Hispanic member of the community during the discussions.